josephbb/ReplicationSurveys/README.md

 The easiset way to run the code is to execute the jupyter notebooks from the command line:

 ``
-jupyter nbconvert --execute Theory.ipynb jupyter nbconvert --execute StatisticalModel.ipynb
+jupyter nbconvert --to notebook --execute Theory.ipynb jupyter nbconvert --to notebook --execute StatisticalModel.ipynb ``
-``

 <h2>Replicating the results</h2>